 Finally, the model provides a novel tool for assessing the information content of RGC spike responses.
-The computed probability of spike responses can be used to derive an optimal (maximum likelihood) decoding rule for extracting stimulus information from spike trains.
+The computed probability of spike responses can be used to derive an optimal (maximum-likelihood) decoding rule for extracting stimulus information from spike trains.
 Our results demonstrate that this method is capable of extracting information from spike trains more faithfully than a generic linear-nonlinear encoding model.

-Preliminary versions of this work have been reported at (Pillow et al., 2004b; Pillow et al., 2004c).
+Parts of this paper have been published previously (Pillow et al., 2004b).